 Older homes present unique problems when it comes to adding modern climate control systems, mostly due to the difficulty of adding ductwork without tearing apart the whole inside of your home.
-Luckily, there are a few great solutions that allow you to add modern air conditioning to your home without the extra headache and cost associated.
+Luckily, there are a few great solutions that allow you to add modern air conditioning services to your home without the extra headache and cost associated.

 The problem: Where to put the equipment and ductwork?